-April and May are the perfect months to visit the bulb fields in bloom.
-The coloured fields and gardens full of tulips are located near the Dutch city of Lisse, between Leiden and Amsterdam.
-In 2017, the Tulip gardens of Keukenhof are open for visitors from March 22 until May 21.
+April and May are the perfect months to visit the tulip parks of Holland.
+The spectacular coloured fields and gardens full of tulips and over a hundred different other flowers are located near the Dutch city of Lisse, between Leiden and Amsterdam.
+Keukenhof is Hollands most famous tulip garden in bloom.
+In 2017, you can visit the tulip gardens of Keukenhof from March 22 until May 21.

 Visiting the tulip gardens